Access to storage

 Within each of these, you can look for your own userid to find snapshot directories for your data.
 File(s) can then be copied (by users themselves) back from one of these directories to their original location.

 # ls -l /home/users/.snapshot/homeusers.SNAP-20180529-034739/joebloggs/ total 1170964 -rw-r--r-- 1 joebloggs users 104857600 Jun 26 2017 100M.dat -rw-r--r-- 1 joebloggs users 1024000000 Feb 1 2017 1G.dat -rw-r--r-- 1 joebloggs users 0 Dec 18 12:09 6181791.err # cp /home/users/.snapshot/homeusers.SNAP-20180529-034739/joebloggs/100M.dat ~/100M.dat

 Home directories should not be used for storing large amounts of data.
 See below for guidance on where to write your data.

 Please note advice on inter-volume symlinks, below: these are to be avoided.

 JASMIN disk mounts

 Table 1.
-List of common disk mounts and their availability on JASMIN
+List of common disk mounts, types of storage and their availability on JASMIN